 entrapment, or SIDS.

 Avoid using cardiorespiratory monitors and commercial devices.
 Wedges, positioners,

 and special mattresses should not be used to help decrease the risk for SIDS and sleep-related

 Always place cribs, bassinets, and play yards in hazard-free areas.
 Avoid dangling

-cords or wires to reduce the risk for strangulation.
+cords, wires, or window coverings to reduce the risk for strangulation.